 Series 3 Summary

-Returning for a third series, the Time Team embark on six new archaeological adventures.
-They go in search of the secrets of a Venetian ship-wreck, a mammoths' graveyard and the fighting monks of Christianity.
+Returning for a third series, the Time Team search for the secrets of a Venetian ship-wreck, a mammoths' graveyard and the fighting monks of Christianity

 Episode 1 - Cornwall

 The Team investigate a 2000-year-old underground chamber - a fogou - in Cornwall.
 What was it used for, is there another underground passage nearby and was there an Iron Age Settlement on the site?

 The river valleys of Oxfordshire were home to mammoths 250,000 years ago.
 The Team help local archaeologists get woolly pachyderm evidence out of a gravel pit before it's turned into a waste tip.

 In Somerset, the Team search for evidence of the Knights Templar, the fighting monks who protected pilgrims on their way to the Holy Land in the 12th and 13th centuries